Udemy Review – Does This Online-Course Marketplace Have It All?

 How Udemy Works

-To use Udemy, you first need to create an account with your full name, email, and password.
-Once you create an account, the site asks you to pick 5 interests to get started.
+To use Udemy, create an account with your full name, email, and password.
+After registration, the site prompts you to select 5 interests to get started.

 Udemy Sign Up

-Once your account is complete, you’re released into the library of over 3,000 topics to browse from.
-These topics are organized into categories, from business to lifestyle, and each category has a dozen sub-categories to browse as well.
+Once your account is complete, you gain access to a library spanning over 3,000 topics.
+These topics are organized into categories—from business to lifestyle—with each category containing dozens of subcategories to explore.

 Udemy Categories